Radialbog9/MinecraftManhunt/README.md

 Progress so far:
 * Added main game variables
 * Added runners death event
+* Added compass tracking for hunters

 To do:
 * Add commands
 * Add join event for when game is ongoing
-* Add compass tracking for the hunters
 * Add hunter death event

 ## Basic setup